 Club and intramural sports provide an opportunity to enjoy a sport and meet new people in a fun and spirited atmosphere while increasing your physical fitness.

-Enriching Your College Experience
+Enriching Your University Experience

 What Does Assumption Offer You?